Estée Lauder

 Moat Score

-Largest pure-play prestige beauty conglomerate (La Mer, Clinique, Estée Lauder, MAC, Tom Ford, Jo Malone) with deep brand portfolio — moat real but currently weakened by Asia travel retail collapse and SK-II / Korean / Chinese competitive pressure.
+Largest pure-play prestige beauty conglomerate (La Mer, Clinique, Estée Lauder, MAC, Tom Ford, Jo Malone) with deep brand portfolio — moat real but still strained by makeup softness and Korean/Chinese competitive pressure, even as Mainland China share gains and travel-retail sequential improvement support the Beauty Reimagined turnaround.

 Growth Score